chen45887291/learngit/readme.txt

 Git is fast software.
 Git tracks changes.
 Git tracks changes of files.
-create a new branch is quick
+create a new branch is quick & simple.